 If you have no clue how much you’d like to spend, consider this.
-According to Weddingbells.ca the average wedding in Canada costs $31,000 with 140 guests in 2012.
-If you’re holding a big banquet dinner with everyone you and your family knows, that average goes up obviously.
-Another place to start would be to look at the cost of the reception alone, often costing a couple close to half of the wedding budget.
+According to Weddingbells.ca the average wedding in Canada typically costs around $31,000 with 140 guests.
+If you’re holding a big banquet dinner with everyone you and your family knows, that average goes up.
+Planning to get hitched downtown Toronto at a unique venue?
+That number will go up even more.
+The cost of the reception alone will often cost a couple close to half of the wedding budget.

 Make a guest list

 Use a spreadsheet and be diligent in creating the list.
-You might end up using this to organize invitation send-outs and tracking.
+You might end up using this to organize invitation send-outs and tracking later on.

 Pick a date and secure venue(s)

 This is an important step and it is easier said than done!
 Now with your new budget in hand and rough guest list, you can start looking into venues.
 This means calling to inquire, looking at the costs and options, visiting them in person and negotiating costs.
 You will need a wedding date and venue before you can move forward with your planning.

 When on the venue search, you will need to have thought about a few things in advance: